How to Host Your Own Olympic Games for the Kids

 What you need: Five hula hoops and five bean bags.
 (You can make your own by filling a crew sock with dry beans or rice and tying the ankle in a knot.)

 How to play: For this fun backyard game, position the hoops in the same formation as the five Olympic rings.
 Then have players take turns tossing a bean bag into each ring, while standing behind a line several feet away.
 Each team member takes five tosses, and earns one point for each bag that lands in a hoop.
 (Only one bag per hoop gets a point.)

 How to play: Select one player from each team to compete in a hula-hoop endurance test.
 Whoever keeps the hoop spinning around his or her waist longest wins.

 What you need: Two air mattresses and a rope (at least 10 feet long).

-How to play: Choose a pair of players from each team, designating one the “captain” and one the “tug.”
+How to play: For this fun Olympic game, choose a pair of players from each team, designating one the “captain” and one the “tug.”
 Each captain sits atop an air mattress, holding one end of the rope, while the tug grasps the outer edge of the mattress and acts as the propeller, pulling the captain and mattress away from the other team.
 The first captain to drop the rope, topple into the water, or be pulled to the opposite side of the pool loses the game.